c0dearm/mushin/README.md

 ## License

-GAMMA is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+MUSHIN is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT), and